mitom2/ZOE/README.md

 # Z80 pc Open-source Emulator

-This project is an emulatior of a custom Z80-based PC, featuring modules for GPU, I/O, and Memory management.
+This project is an emulator of a custom Z80-based PC, featuring modules for GPU, I/O, and Memory management.
 It enables programming of GPU and I/O modules, simulates storage and timer behavior, and handles CPU execution and debugging.

 The emulator is written in C++ and relies on multithreading and modern object-oriented design for module interaction.